Social Justice

 The Civil Rights Movement

 He spoke briefly and passionately at his contributions civil rights movement.
-His motivation was based on a statement that was made to him upon returning from Morgan State University and Columbia Teachers College in search of employment and housing.
+His motivation grew from a statement someone made to him after he returned from Morgan State University and Columbia Teachers College while seeking employment and housing.

-Jones was told, “We do not allow Negros to live, teach or work in certain public areas in Neptune.”
-It was at that moment he decided he wanted to be the change he wanted to see in the world and he has been fighting for equality ever since.
+Jones recalled someone telling him, “We do not allow Negros to live, teach, or work in certain public areas in Neptune.”
+That moment pushed him to become the change he wanted to see in the world.

 As a result of sixty years of struggle and perseverance, Mr. Ermon K Jones was honored on a local, state and national level throughout the luncheon by the Second Baptist Church of Asbury Park, Township of Neptune, State Assembly and the Grand Basileus of the Omega Psi Phi Fraternity, Inc.